- type exactly what we want added to the jersey across the top

 Before doing our research, we never realized that the Islanders had used the Penguins number font and the quirky "A" with the extra serifs.
 Had we not done our part, we would have been likely given a jersey with a standard block font and a typical "A", rather than our more accurate jersey with it's unique details.

-To avoid getting back a jersey that wasn't done the way you expected it was going to be, never assume the customizers can read your mind and show them exactly what you are expecting and and explain the details fully and see if your results don't improve.
-Yes, it's admittedly over the top, but it's worked well so far and we really enjoy researching the sample photos and we know for a fact the customizers appreciate knowing our expectations and getting the samples we provide them.
+To avoid getting back a jersey that wasn't done the way you expected it was going to be, never assume the customizers can read your mind.
+Show them exactly what you are expecting, explaining the details fully with our method, and see if your results don't improve.
+Yes, it's admittedly over the top, but it's worked well for us and we really enjoy researching the sample photos and we know for a fact the customizers appreciate knowing our expectations and receiving the samples we provide them.